 Anita (apparently) repeated: “We were looking for a place to eat and we found this on Yelp.
 I immediately saw your review!
 No brainer.”

 Realizing that the situation was indeed my own doing despite my seemingly careful approach, I accepted my fate and decided to sit down.
-The open spot meant sitting directly next to Ohmygod, which is never where anyone wants to be as the stench can spontaneously cause unconsciousness.
+The open spot meant sitting directly next to Ohmygod, which is never where anyone wants to be as shrapnel from the assault on his meal was assured and his stench could spontaneously cause unconsciousness.
 While that was again the case, I had learned early in our “relationship” that I needed to breathe through my mouth or risk passing out, potentially causing severe bodily harm.

 If that were the only issue.